-Windows XP, 7, and 8 were easy targets for pirates and merchants of cracked versions, so in a move to curb the rampant piracy of Windows’ operating systems, Microsoft elected to flip the script when launching Windows 10.
-While users can easily install Windows 10 without the need to activate it immediately, using an unactivated Windows 10 comes with its own limitations.
-What are some of the disadvantages of not activating Windows 10?
+Windows XP, 7, and 8 were easy targets for pirates and merchants of cracked versions.
+Microsoft elected to flip the script when launching Windows 10 to curb the rampant piracy of Windows operating systems.
+While users can easily install it without needing to activate it immediately, using an unactivated copy is limited.

 Perhaps the most important reason to activate Windows 10 is to gain access to its premium features.
 While you can still perform basic functions with a ‘freemium’ Windows 10, you’ll need to contend without several useful features like those listed below.